StefanTodoran/milkyway-js/README.md

 ## TODO

-* Add update command to manage.py which checks repo and updates `lib` and then itself
 * Run webpack in development mode, then run once in production mode when running `build` command
-* Print typescript and webpack errors to terminal
 * Put transpiled `.html` pages in their own folder?
 * Add bare compile option to manage.py script
 * More settings in configuration file, finish implementing existing ones